teticio/terraform-ec2/README.md

 ## Grow your own EBS

-To increase your the size of your EBS volume without destroying your data, first change the `volume_size` variable in `terraform.tfvars` and connect to your instance.
+To increase your the size of your EBS volume without destroying your data, first change the `volume_size` variable in `terraform.tfvars`, run `terraform apply -auto-approve` and connect to your instance.
 In the instance, run:

 ```bash
 if [ -e /dev/xvda ]; then